<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 What Isn't Covered?

-Your Program does include your flight, but volunteers are required to pay any baggage fees while you're traveling.
+Your Program does include your flight, but volunteers are required to pay any baggage fees that their airline might not cover.

-Some countries do require vaccinations for you to enter the country, so there may be associated costs depending on your insurance if you choose to volunteer in one of those countries.
+Some countries require vaccinations for you to enter the country, so there may be associated costs (depending on your health insurance) if you choose to volunteer in one of those countries.

 Have more questions about the financial side of things?